 (d) due to the possible effects of the matters described in the Basis for Disclaimer of Opinion section, we areunable to state whether the aforesaid standalone financial statements comply with the Ind AS specified underSection 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 and the Companies (IndianAccounting Standards) Rules, 2015, as amended;

-(f) on the basis of written representations received from the suspended directors as on 31st March 2024, noneof the suspended directors are disqualified as on 31SI March 2024 from being appointed as a director in termsof Section 164(2) of the Act;
+(f) on the basis of written representations received from the suspended directors as on 31st March 2025, noneof the suspended directors are disqualified as on 31st March 2025 from being appointed as a director in termsof Section 164(2) of the Act;

-(g) the reservation relating to the maintenance of accounts and other matters connected therewith are as statedin the Basis for Disclaimer of Opinion section above
+(g) the reservation refating to the maintenance of accounts and other matters connected therewith are as statedin the Basis for Disclaimer of Opinion section above.

 (h) with respect to the adequacy of the internal financial controls over financial reporting of the Company andoperating effectiveness of such controls, refer to our separate report in Annexure B. Our report expressesdisclaimer opinion on the Company's internal financial controls over financial reporting for the reasons statedtherein;

-(i) with respect to the other matter to be included in the Auditor's Report in accordance with the requirements ofsection 197(16) of the Act as amended, during the year, the Company has accrued an amount of Rs.
-65.83lakhs in the books of account without making payment of remuneration to its directors.
-Consideringunavailability of requisite documents, we are unable to comment on compliance of provisions of section 197of the Act;
+(i) with respect to the other matter to be included in the Auditor’s Report in accordance with the requirements ofsection 197(16) of the Act as amended, during the year, the Company has accrued an amount of Rs, 65.83lakhs pertaining to earlier financial years in the books of account without making payment of remuneration toits directors.
+Considering unavailability of requisite documents, we are unable to comment on compliance ofprovisions of section 197 of the Act;

 (j) other than the possible effects of the matters described in the Basis for Disclaimer of Opinion paragraphabove, with respect to the other matters to be included in the Auditor’s Report in accordance with Rule 11 ofthe Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of ourinformation and according to the explanations given to us :